Primality test: Heuristic tests

 f(x)k is the k-th Fibonacci polynomial at x.

-Selfridge, Carl Pomerance, and Samuel Wagstaff together offer $620 for a counterexample.
-The problem is still open as of September 11, 2015.
+Selfridge, Pomerance and Wagstaff together offered $620 for a counterexample or proof that there is none, with the prize now due from the Number Theory Foundation.

 Probabilistic tests

 Probabilistic tests are more rigorous than heuristics in that they provide provable bounds on the probability of being fooled by a composite number.

-Many popular primality tests are probabilistic tests.
+Multiple popular primality tests are probabilistic tests.
 These tests use, apart from the tested number n, some other numbers a which are chosen at random from some sample space; the usual randomized primality tests never report a prime number as composite, but it is possible for a composite number to be reported as prime.
 The probability of error can be reduced by repeating the test with several independently chosen values of a; for two commonly used tests, for any composite n at least half the a's detect n's compositeness, so k repetitions reduce the error probability to at most 2−k, which can be made arbitrarily small by increasing k.

 The basic structure of randomized primality tests is as follows: